 A few weeks later the test results came back.
 My nutritionist, Inna Topiler, was completely unfazed by the results.
 I sat expectantly.
 She told me she wasn’t surprised at all.
 Apparently, my copper was extremely high – a problem that she said could explain all of my problems stemming back to my body’s ability, or lack thereof, to digest food.
 Our main goal, she said, was to get the copper down.
 There were other irregularities, but none that stood out to such a degree.
 She had a plan.
 Because my system was so raw, (I couldn’t eat without getting sick) and my body traumatized from the drugs, (everything hurt) we were able only to address the imbalances she discovered through diet.

 After more tests and understanding that my digestive system was so weakened that I was not efficiently or sufficiently able to digest food, and therefore absorb the nutrients my body needed, I had to control every ingredient that went into my mouth, which included a total education on what most ingredients actually are.
-Keep in mind, I had been someone whose refrigerator looked like a bachelor’s sans the door full of Bud Lights, and my dishwasher only ever had coffee cups and spoons inside.
+Keep in mind, I had been someone whose refrigerator looked like a bachelor’s for years, and my dishwasher only ever had coffee cups and spoons inside.
 So, needless to say, for me learning to eat meant learning to cook.
 It was nothing short of a miracle.

-But let me back up here for a minute.
+But let me back up here.
 It’s not as though we hadn't had clues before I found Inna.
 Ten years ago, my body knew and tried to tell me.
 I was diagnosed with IBS.
 They put me on Lotrimex, a drug that was ultimately pulled from the market due to fatalities it caused, not that it helped anyway.
 Luckily my doctor took me off in time, which left me complaining way back then that when I ate I got sick.

 About five years ago my knee blew up after having surgery on it a full year before.
 Swollen, after a year of it being operated on and fine, my doctor’s response was, “Well, you’re not getting any younger.”
 Another doctor told me my blood was showing some inflammation, but not enough to worry about.
 “It was nothing,” he said.
 Turns out, it was everything.